SnapperTT/sttr/README.md

 * `RegNamespace & setUserFlags (const uint32_t & userFlags)` - Sets field->userFlags for the last added field.
 Will trip an assert if no fields are present
 * `RegNamespace & setUserString (const std::string & userString)` - Sets field->userString for the last added field.
 Will trip an assert if no fields are present
 * `RegNamespace & setUserData (void * userData)` - Sets field->userData for the last added field.
 Does not take ownership of userData, userData will not be deleted on destruction
-* `RegNamespace & setUserFlags (const uint32_t & userFlags)` - If this namespace is a class, sets flags for that class.
+* `RegNamespace & setClassUserFlags (const uint32_t & userFlags)` - If this namespace is a class, sets flags for that class.
 Else trips an assert.
-* `RegNamespace & setUserString (const std::string & userString)` - If this namespace is a class, sets the userString for that class.
+* `RegNamespace & setClassUserString (const std::string & userString)` - If this namespace is a class, sets the userString for that class.
 Else trips an assert.
-* `RegNamespace & setUserData (void * userData)` - If this namespace is a class, sets the userdata for that class.
+* `RegNamespace & setClassUserData (void * userData)` - If this namespace is a class, sets the userdata for that class.
 Else trips an assert.
 * `template<typename T> RegNamespace & beginClass(const char * _name)` - Starts a class.
 A class is represented internally as a RegNamespace, so this returns the new one created.
 * `template<typename BASE, typename DERIVED> RegNamespace & deriveClass(const char * _name)` - Starts a class that is derived from another.
 The BASE does not have to be registered when you call this, you may register it before or later.
 If the base is not registered then the derived class is added as a child to the root of the class tree and then placed as a child of the base class when that is registered. *WARNING*: Calling `endClass()` after using this may place you in a different position of the class tree than you expect!
 You should make a seperate `getNamespaceSomehow().beginClass()` call after `endClass()` if using this.
 * `RegNamespace & endClass()` - Ends the class you're working on